FAQ on the pandemic emergency purchase programme

 Whenever new corporate bonds are issued in a country, the national central bank of that country will check whether they fulfil the minimum requirements to be eligible as collateral in refinancing operations.
 When this is the case and additional CSPP criteria are fulfilled, the bonds could become purchasable (although this is not automatic).

 Q15 Will “green” criteria be included in the PEPP?

-The eligibility criteria for the PEPP will be the same as under the programmes that constitute the APP, namely the public sector purchase programme (PSPP), the corporate sector purchase programme (CSPP), the covered bond purchase programme (CBPP3) and the asset-backed securities purchase programme (ABSPP).
+The eligibility criteria for the PEPP will be the same as under the programmes that constitute the APP, namely the public sector purchase programme (PSPP), the corporate sector purchase programme (CSPP), the third covered bond purchase programme (CBPP3) and the asset-backed securities purchase programme (ABSPP).

 Q16 How are PEPP redemptions in public sector securities reinvested during normal times?

-Since the beginning of PEPP, the redemptions of government and agency securities have been reinvested in the jurisdiction in which principal repayments are made and in the month they fall due.
+Since the beginning of the PEPP, the redemptions of government and agency securities have been reinvested in the jurisdiction in which principal repayments are made and in the month they fall due.
 For redemptions of bonds issued by EU supranational institutions, reinvestments have been conducted across eligible EU supranational issuers and in the month they fall due.
 A smoothing mechanism was not necessary given the low volumes of redemptions at the time.

 Starting in 2022, unless market conditions require otherwise, reinvestments in public sector securities will be smoothed across jurisdictions and across time.
 The large and unevenly distributed redemptions going forward make a distribution of reinvestments over the calendar year necessary to allow for a regular and balanced market presence in order to give due regard to market price formation and market functioning considerations.
 This smoothing mechanism may lead to additional temporary deviations of the PEPP holdings from the ECB capital key allocation, but these are expected to reverse by the end of the smoothing period, which is the calendar year in which the redemptions take place.